June 2014 Medical Errors Update

 When ex-NASA Chief Toxicologist’s John James 19 year-old son died after doctors at two hospitals treated him negligently he decided to dedicate his life to improving care in hospitals.
-He went on to create Patient Safety America, an organization that educates people about risks they may face in hospitals.
-He later became active in Consumer Reports’ own Safe Patient Project, which works with people across the country who have been harmed by medical care.
+He went on to create Patient Safety America and later became active in Consumer Reports’ own Safe Patient Project.

 In 2013 he reported on research he has been doing that indicates the number of people who die as a result of negligent care in hospitals stands at 440,000.
 This makes medical malpractice the 3rd leading cause of death in the United States behind Cancer and Heart Disease.
 That is more than 1,000 deaths per day.
 Doctor James also points out that the numbers are difficult to pin down as many incidents that happen in hospitals go unreported and establishing a definite cause of death can be thorny.
 Other studies have indicated the following number of deaths attributed to hospital negligence, and each year it goes up:

 1999 – About 98,000 patients die each year from medical errors, according to the Institute of Medicine.

 2011 – An estimated 180,000 Medicare patients die in part because of medical errors, according to the Department of Health and Human Services.